Orderella/PopupDialog/README.md

 # Working with text fields

-If you are using text fields in your custom view controller, popup dialog makes sure that the dialog is positioned above the keybord whenever it appears.
+If you are using text fields in your custom view controller, popup dialog makes sure that the dialog is positioned above the keyboard whenever it appears.
 You can opt out of this behaviour by setting `keyboardShiftsView` to false on a PopupDialog.

 # Testing